 Expect gaps! its not ideal but in reality even after a good scrape the blocks will not butt together like they did when they were brand new, some will but most of them won't, don't knock them together too hard either as you can easily move larger areas of blocks, throwing the pattern out and making things difficult for yourself further along the line.

 It's quite common that when you are near finishing the area you are repairing, that the last few blocks just won't fit.
 This has happened to me many times and can sometimes be expected.
 This is where a nice sharp chisel or chop saw comes in handy to cut the tongue off the block or trim off excess material to help the block or blocks fit nicely back into place.

 Gaps of 1-6mm will fill nicely with Filler - See our Gap Filling Page for more details.

 If you have followed the instructions above then the repairs are completed - hurrah - now all you have to do is wait at least 24 hrs for the area to properly dry and set before Sanding & Sealing your floor.

 Don't presume you will end up with a perfectly flat repaired area, high and low spots over the repaired area are a very common occurance, expect the area to need more sanding off, to properly flatten the room/area out.

 The Fitting of Parquet Flooring To Floorboards

-The direct answer to the most frequently asked question is: You CANNOT fit parquet wood block flooring directly onto floorboards...the area will need plying out with a good quality plywood which preferably needs to be a minimum of 15mm thick, 18mm is better again, use marine grade ply if your budget allows.
+The direct answer to the most frequently asked question is: You CANNOT fit parquet wood block flooring directly onto floorboards...the area will need plying out with a good quality plywood which preferably needs to be a minimum of 15mm thick, 18mm is better again, use a good quality construction grade plywood.